-When your adrenals are burned-out from stress, your body has a harder time keeping your blood sugar consistent, making it difficult to adapt to missed meals or sugary snacks.
+When you are burned out from stress or your liver is congested, your body has a harder time keeping your blood sugar consistent, making it difficult to adapt to missed meals or sugary snacks.

 Hormone imbalance causes a host of problems in your body.
 You might be dealing with hormone imbalance right now if you have any of these symptoms: